 The story isn’t really one big arc, but rather three separate story arcs (not counting side quests).
 It makes the game feel a bit chopped up and each individual arc doesn’t have as much impact as it should.

 The first story arc concerns hostilities between the nations of Ylisse and Plegia.
 Gangrel, the king of Plegia, wants nothing more than revenge against Ylisse for the former Exalt (the “king/queen” in this game) wrecking his country in a previous war.
 Gangrel himself is a pretty entertaining villain, having his hilarious moments but can also be quite menacing.
 While this story arc definitely has its strong moments, I felt that it ended too quickly on a rather predictable note.

 The second story arc takes place after Chrom has been made the new Exalt and has taken a wife.
 A country across the sea known as Valm has launched an invasion against Ylisse’s neighbour, Regna Ferox.
 So it is up to the Shepherds to stop the man responsible for the invasion, a formidable ruler known as Walhart the Conqueror.
 Along the way, they meet a Chon’sin woman named Say’ri, a rebel intending to overthrow Walhart.
 It turns out that the continent of Valm is also in the middle of a civil war.

 To be honest, this whole arc feels a bit like filler and many of the side characters didn’t have enough time to be fully fleshed out (such as the likes of Yen’fay).
+Walmart is an okay villain, being this seemingly insurmountable opponent with no real weaknesses, if not a bit dull.
 Not to mention that there is another MacGuffin collection plot point, where you have to find five stones to place in the Fire Emblem (some shield-looking thing in this game).
 Yeah, five stones.